firespring/givesource/documentation/configuring-a-stack.md

 # Prerequisites
-1. Follow the [Setup Environment](setup-environment.md) wiki to setup your development environment.
+1. Follow the [Setup Environment](setup-environment.md) wiki to set up your development environment.

 ## Configuring a Stack
 A configuration template can be found at `config/default.json`.
 This file contains all the details needed to release and deploy a Givesource stack.